Sjogren's (SHOW-grins) syndrome is a disorder of your immune system identified by its two most common symptoms — dry eyes and a dry mouth.

 - Prolonged fatigue

 Sjogren's syndrome is an autoimmune disorder.
-This means that your immune system mistakenly attacks your body's own cells and tissues.
+Your immune system mistakenly attacks your body's own cells and tissues.

-Scientists aren't certain why some people develop Sjogren's syndrome and others don't.
-Certain genes put people at higher risk for the disorder, but it appears that a triggering mechanism — such as infection with a particular virus or strain of bacteria — is also necessary.
+Scientists aren't certain why some people develop Sjogren's syndrome.
+Certain genes put people at higher risk of the disorder, but it appears that a triggering mechanism — such as infection with a particular virus or strain of bacteria — is also necessary.

-In Sjogren's syndrome, your immune system first targets the moisture-secreting glands of your eyes and mouth.
-But it can also damage other parts of your body, such as your:
+In Sjogren's syndrome, your immune system first targets the glands that make tears and saliva.
+But it can also damage other parts of your body, such as:

-Although anyone can develop Sjogren's syndrome, it typically occurs in people with one or more known risk factors.
-These include:
+Sjogren's syndrome typically occurs in people with one or more known risk factors, including:

 - Age.
 Sjogren's syndrome is usually diagnosed in people older than 40.